-Rep. Ocasio-Cortez Says Biden Sexual Assault Allegation 'Not Clear Cut'
+Rep. Ocasio-Cortez Says Biden Sexual Assault Allegation 'Not Clear-Cut'

-Rep. Ocasio-Cortez Says Biden Sexual Assault Allegation 'Not Clear Cut'
+Rep. Ocasio-Cortez Says Biden Sexual Assault Allegation 'Not Clear-Cut'

 Editor's note: This story contains graphic descriptions of an alleged sexual assault.

-Rep. Alexandria Ocasio-Cortez, D-N.Y., says an accusation of sexual assault against former Vice President Joe Biden is "not clear cut," but that it remains of great importance to listen to survivors and allow for proper due process in such cases.
+Rep. Alexandria Ocasio-Cortez, D-N.Y., says an accusation of sexual assault against former Vice President Joe Biden is "not clear-cut," but that it remains of great importance to listen to survivors and allow for proper due process in such cases.

-Speaking to NPR's Morning Edition, Ocasio-Cortez said that it was not clear how much of the accusation against the presumptive Democratic presidential nominee Biden was rooted in fact.
+Speaking to NPR's Morning Edition, Ocasio-Cortez said, "There have been investigative journalists that have corroborated certain aspects of her account — that is undeniable — [and] have raised questions about other aspects of her account."
 She is concerned, though, that an early rush to take sides could signal hypocrisy from her party and potentially alienate victims of sexual violence.

 "It certainly seems as though something has happened.
-I'm not sure" she said, later adding, "frankly, this is a messy moment, and I think we need to acknowledge that — that it is not clear cut."
+I'm not sure," she said, later adding, "Frankly, this is a messy moment, and I think we need to acknowledge that — that it is not clear-cut."

 Tara Reade, a former Senate staffer, says that Biden sexually assaulted her in 1993 by pinning her against a wall and penetrating her vagina with his fingers.
 She also said other behavior, like touching her shoulders, made her feel uncomfortable.
 Reade could not remember the exact location or date of the alleged assault but said it happened when a supervisor asked her to deliver a duffel bag to Biden on Capitol Hill.